bbukaty/CoNBot/README.md

 # Crypt of the NecroDancer Bot
-In this project for the class [CS231N](http://cs231n.stanford.edu/2018/), [Dillon Kanne](https://github.com/dkanne) and I explored using convolutional neural networks combined with reinforcement learning to play the game *Crypt of the NecroDancer*.
+In this project for the class [CS231N](http://cs231n.stanford.edu/2018/), Amy Kanne and I explored using convolutional neural networks combined with reinforcement learning to play the game *Crypt of the NecroDancer*.
 Here, I give a fairly beginner-friendly explanation of some of the cool things we explored.

 ## For a quick summary, check out our poster!
 ![](poster.png)